 There are several websites, articles, and videos out there to help you develop good money saving habits.
 Here is an updated list to help you discover new tricks and ideas:

 Dorm Room Essentials Under $30: Whether you are moving into a dorm room for your first year at college or you are moving into an apartment for your last year, you will need to make some purchases.
-The University Network created this list that will help you find the cheapest, but efficient and necessary, essentials for your new space!
+This list will help you find the cheapest, but efficient and necessary, essentials for your new space!

 Ways to Save on Clothes: All students will need to go clothes shopping at some point during the year, and these tips from iGrad will help you get the most for your money.